 Exempt property (items that a debtor may usually keep) can include:

-Bankruptcy law is a complex area of law and one that can impact your financial future for years to come.
-No matter if you are considering filing for bankruptcy, in the process, or about to go to bankruptcy court, it is never too early or too late to have a bankrputcy attorney assist you.
-Start today with a free attorney match to get the ball rolling.
+Bankruptcy is a complex area of law, and a bankrtuptcy can can impact your financial future for years to come.
+No matter if you are considering filing for bankruptcy, in the process, or about to go to bankruptcy court, it is never too early or too late to get some peace of mind with an experienced bankruptcy attorney.